koendv/canfilter/docs/canfilter.md

 ## COPYRIGHT

-CC0 Public Domain — see [https://github.com/koendv/canfilter/LICENSE.md](LICENSE) for details
+CC0 Public Domain — see LICENSE for details